LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 # Yellow and Red Loops

 A properly operating Loop will remain green for 5 minutes.
-To stay green, there are several things that Loop must do:
+To remain green, there are several things that Loop must do:

 * Loop obtains a BG value from your CGM source, and
 * Loop reads your pump history to know about insulin deliveries and recent events, and